webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

     --global.disable-ipv6 \
     --mesh.join-addresses=192.168.254.2:8443
 ```

+The same arguments can be used to join a node running outside of docker or via the GUI application.

 Depending on your docker network configuration, you may need to use the IP address of the bootstrap node instead of its hostname.